Morishima-Yoru/denkovi_relayboard/README.md

 - Denkovi 16 Channel USB Relay Board

 ## Note
+### About backend selection
   * It is recommand to use PyFtdi backend if the operation system is Linux, and FTD2XX backend in Windows.
   * When using FTD2XX backend in Linux, you need to install the FTDI D2XX driver and `sudo rmmod ftdi_sio` first.
   For more information, please refer to the [FTDI D2XX for Linux](https://ftdichip.com/Driver/D2XX/Linux/ReadMe.txt).
   * When using PyFtdi backend in Windows, you need to install `libusb-win32` to the device with Zadig first.
   For more information, please refer to the [PyFtdi Installation](https://eblot.github.io/pyftdi/installation.html).
+  * Only 16 Channel Relay support vcp backend.
+For other boards, please use mcp2200, ftd2xx or pyftdi backend rather than follow the `list_potential_device` output.

 ## License

 MIT License